zesty-io/schema-reader-ui/README.md

 We encourage other to make pull requests against examples.
 Add your own and help other devs.

-### Project
+### Project Goals

-The goal is to keep this very lightweight, no build process with few dependencies.
+The goal is to create an interactive tool for developers to test their YAML schema files.
+It's important to keep this repo very lightweight, no build process and few dependencies.

 ### Dependencies
 * ACE Editor with YAML mode and XCODE theme